 The Canary Islands consist of 7 larger islands and a few smaller ones.
-Popular favourites we all know and love being Tenerife, Lanzarote, Gran Canaria, Fuerteventura, and La Palma.
+Popular favourites we all know and love holidaying to are Fuerteventura, Tenerife, Lanzarote, Gran Canaria, and La Palma.
 This group of islands boast year-round warm weather, which has seen tourists flocking to the Canaries for many years now – especially in the winter months where you can say goodbye to the cold UK weather and hello to some welcome sunshine.

 Let’s take a look at the weather averages you could expect in the Canary Island’s.

 La Teresitas Beach, Santa Cruz, Tenerife